Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 *Spell Resistance:* A deity has spell resistance of 32 + its divine rank.

+### Salient Divine Abilities
-**Salient Divine Abilities:** Every deity of rank 1 or higher has at least one additional power, called a salient divine ability, per divine rank (see Salient Divine Abilities).
+Every deity of rank 1 or higher has at least one additional power, called a salient divine ability, per divine rank (see Salient Divine Abilities).

+### Domain Powers
-**Domain Powers:** A deity of rank 1 or higher can use any domain power it can grant a number of times per day equal to its divine rank (if the power normally can be used more often than that, the deity gets the greater number of uses).
+A deity of rank 1 or higher can use any domain power it can grant a number of times per day equal to its divine rank (if the power normally can be used more often than that, the deity gets the greater number of uses).
 If a domain power is based on a cleric's level